 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data for the Fall 2021 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2022.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2021 and retention based on August 1, 2022.
+Academic reporting institutions report retention data for the Fall 2022 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2023.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2022 and retention based on August 1, 2023.
+Four-year institutions report retention rates for students seeking a bachelor's degree.
+For more details, see the Methodological Notes.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Fall Enrollment survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2024, Fall Enrollment survey component.